Stone v. Trump

 Latest in the Case:

 In two separate military ban cases in January 2019, the Supreme Court denied a request by the Trump administration to hear arguments regarding the proposed ban on transgender service members in the military.
 In the same order, the justices granted the government’s motions to lift injunctions on the ban temporarily.
-That day, the Department of Justice filed a motion for a stay in the Stone case, too.
-This means the military likely will soon again be able to refuse to allow transgender individuals to enlist, even as these cases proceed through lower courts.
+That day, the Department of Justice filed a motion for a stay in the Stone case, too, which was granted in March 2019.

 - August 25, 2017: President Trump signs a directive banning transgender Americans from enlisting in the United States military and leaving thousands of currently serving transgender servicemembers in limbo.